buymeasoda/soda-theme/README.md

 The following details apply to the Creative Commons license "author specified" components:

-* Attribution example: Based on Soda Theme by Ian Hill (http://buymeasoda.com/)
+* Attribution example: Based on a fork of Soda Theme by Ian Hill (http://buymeasoda.com/)

-* Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "Soda Theme" (or a close variant) in the main project title, repo name or Package Control name.
+* Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "Phoenix Theme" (or a close variant) in the main project title, repo name or Package Control name.